 The interactive CLI

-This chapter covers the host-side implementation of an interactive coding agent CLI: input handling, output rendering, approval UX, session lifecycle, and error recovery.
+This chapter covers the host-side implementation of an interactive coding agent CLI: architecture, input handling, output rendering, approval UX, session lifecycle, and error recovery.

 Everything in this chapter is host code — agentkit doesn’t include a CLI.
 The library provides the loop, and the host provides the user interface.
 This separation means the same agentkit crates power a terminal CLI, a web server, an IDE plugin, or a headless CI agent.